List of World Aquatics member federations: Continental Associations

 Note: The number following each continental name is the number of FINA members which fall into the given geographical area.
 It is not necessarily the number of members in the continental association.

 List of FINA National Federations

-This list is based on FINA Directory, with founding and affiliated dates coming from FINA's 2009 membership report.
+This list is based on the FINA Directory, with founding and affiliated dates coming from FINA's 2009 membership report.

-Note: Netherlands Antilles (AHO) was a member prior to its sports-nation status dissolution in 2011–12; Curaçao and Sint Maarten originated out of that.
+The Netherlands Antilles (AHO) was a member prior to its sports-nation status dissolution in 2011–12; Curaçao and Sint Maarten originated out of that.
 Tahiti (TAH) was also a member from 1992 onwards, but as of 2016 is no longer listed as a member on FINA's website.

-As of 2019, Kiribati, Nauru, South Sudan, São Tomé and Príncipe and Tuvalu are not FINA members.
+As of 2025, IOC members Kiribati, Nauru, South Sudan and Tuvalu are not members of World Aquatics.

 Anguilla, Curaçao, Faroe Islands, Gibraltar, Macau, Northern Mariana Islands, Sint Maarten, and Turks and Caicos Islands are not IOC members.